 There are two ways you can offer goat minerals.
 Some minerals come in block or brick form, and others come in loose mineral or grit form.
 Both options can contain the same amount of nutrients to keep your goats healthy, but most goat owners choose one over the other.

 Mineral blocks are a tightly compacted and tough item you place in your goat barn or pasture.
 This allows them to lick and chew on the minerals when they want.
-However, most goat owners stay away from the mineral blocks as it is too tricky for goats to get the right amount of nutrients from licking alone.
+However, most goat owners stay away from the mineral blocks as it is too tricky for goats to get enough nutrients from licking alone.

 Goats have very soft tongues and are generally unable to lick enough from the blocks to meet their daily requirements.
 Additionally, as they only have bottom teeth in the front of their jaws, it makes it very hard for them to chew on the rock-hard blocks adequately.